brillout/goldpage/docs/readme.template.md

 !INLINE /plugins/vue/getVueInstance.js --hide-source-path
 ~~~

-This allows you to add providers for Vuex or Vue Router.
+This allows you to add providers such as for Vuex or Vue Router.
 </details>

 Examples: